 Ian Westwood worked at the Home Office from 1993-2003.
 He was an operational Immigration Officer serving at Heathrow, Gatwick and Dover before being promoted to Chief Immigration Officer based in Croydon.
 Since then he has set up his own consultancy business, providing training and immigration advice to a variety of corporate and private clients on the subject of Immigration.
 He is regulated by the Office of the Immigration Service Commissioner to provide immigration advice in the UK.
 Ian’s training credentials include the Chartered Institute of Personnel and Development’s Certificate of Training Practice and the Belbin Team-Role Accreditation.

-- Sponsor compliance duties
+- Overview of compliance duties

-- Skilled worker visas
+- Scale-up visas